-- 3.1 Proponent formally advises the School Curriculum and Standards Authority of its intention to seek State recognition of a curriculum (and/or reporting on student Achievement) using the School Curriculum and Standards Authority's Notice of Intention template.
-This document provides background information about the proponent, the title of the intended curriculum, and the proposed points for comparison between this curriculum (and/or reporting on student achievement) and the Western Australian Curriculum and Assessment Outline. - 3.2 The School Curriculum and Standards Authority provides information about the recognition process and provides the Submission template and timeline to the proponent.
+- 3.1 Proponent formally advises the School Curriculum and Standards Authority of its intention to seek State recognition of a curriculum (and/or reporting on student Achievement) using the School Curriculum and Standards Authority's Notice of Intention online application form.
+This document provides background information about the proponent, the title of the intended curriculum, and the proposed points for comparison between this curriculum (and/or reporting on student achievement) and the Western Australian Curriculum and Assessment Outline. - 3.2 The School Curriculum and Standards Authority provides information about the recognition process and provides the Submission online application form and timeline to the proponent.